It’s Mumbai from me, and it’s Mumbai from him

 So, India, what’s the catalyst for the move?

-Europe: I’ve been talking about doing it for the last 2 years but 15 months ago things got more serious.
-Right now, India is where Europe was 10 years ago, we haven’t done a deal yet, but we know the opportunity is there and if we are going to do any deals there, we need to be on the ground.
-We already have a back office function out there, but we are going to have 3 investment professionals in Mumbai, we’ve hired one and we are looking for one more so if you know anyone…
+Europe: I’ve been talking about doing it for the last 2 years, but 15 months ago, things got more serious.
+Right now, India is where Europe was 10 years ago.
+We haven’t done a deal yet, but we know the opportunity is there, and if we are going to do any deals there, we need to be on the ground.
+We already have a back office function out there, but we are going to have 3 investment professionals in Mumbai, we’ve hired one, and we are looking for one more, so if you know anyone…

 Is there an interest in India from your investors?